-(Mark One) × ANNUAL REPORT PUR 5(d) OF THE SECURITIES EXCHANGE ded December 31, 2020 ACT OF 1934 TRANSITION REPORT or DR 15(d) OF THE SECURITIES EXCHAN NGE ACT OF 1934 For the transition p period from to Commission File No. 000-30319 INNOVIVA, INC. (Exact name of registran t as specified in its charter) Delaware 94-326 (State or other jurisd incorporation or orga (I.R.S.
-Er Identificat 1350 Old Bayshore Highw 940 10 Burlingame, C (Address of principal exec 940.
-(Zip C Registrant's telephone number, in ncluding area code: (650) 238-9600 Title of Each Class Trading Sy Exchange On Which Registered Comn non Stock \$0.01 Par Value INV A The N Jasdaq Stock Market LLC SECURITIES REGISTERED PURSUANT ΓΟ SECTION 12(g) OF THE ACT T: NONE Indicate by ch neck mark if the registrant is a v vell-known seasoned issuer, as def ined in Rule 405 of the Securities Act.
-Yes 🗵 3 No □ Indicate by ch neck mark if the registrant is no t required to file reports pursuant to o Section 13 or Section 15(d) of the Act.
-Yes □ No ⊠ hs (or for such shorter period th to be filed by Section 13 or 15(d) of the Secur e such reports), and (2) has been subject to su y Interactive Data File required to be submitt iod that the registrant was required to submit neck mark whether registrant is n Rule 12b-2 of the Exchange A rated filer or a non-accelerated filer.
-See defin nition of "accelerated filer and large Large accelerated f iler 🖾 Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box on to its management's assessment of the effect) by the registered public accounting firm t Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant based upon the closing price of the registrant's Common Stock on The Nasdaq Global Select Market on June 30, 2020 was \$876,605,331.
-This calculation does not reflect a determination that persons are affiliates for any other purpose.
-On February 12, 2020, there were 101,392,39 97 shares of the registrant's Comm on Stock outstanding.
-DOCUMENTS INCORPO DRATED BY REFERENCE Specified portions of the registrant's definitive Proxy Statement to be issued in conjunction with the registrant's 2021 Annual Meeting of Stockholders, which is expected to be filed not later than 120 days after the registrant's fiscal year ended December 31, 2020, are incorporated by reference into Part III of this Annual Report.
+FORM 10-K (Mark One) ⊠ ANNUAL REPORT PURSUANT TO SE ECTION 13 OR 15(d) OF THE SEC JRITIES EXCHANGE ACT OF 1934 For the fiscal year ended Decem 0 TRANSITION REPORT PURSUANT T or O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File No. 000- 30319 INNOVIVA, IN (Exact name of registrant as specifie Delaware (State or other jurisdiction of incorporation or organization) 94-3265960 (I.R.S.
+Employer Identification No.) 1350 Old Bayshore Highway, Suite 400 Burlingame, CA (Address of principal executive offices) 94010 (Zip Code) Regist rant's telephone number, including are a code: (650) 238-9600 Title of Each Class Trading Symbol(s) Name of Each Eychan ge On Which Registered Comm on Stock \$0.01 Par Value INVA q Stock Market LLC SECURITIES RI EGISTERED PURSUANT TO SECTION 12(g) OF THE ACT: NONE Indicate by check mark if the registrant is a well-known season ed issuer, as defined in Rule 405 of the Securities Act.
+Yes  No 🖺 Indicate by check mark if the registrant is not required to file re ports pursuant to Section 13 or Section 15(d) of the Act.
+Yes [No [ 3 or 15(d) of the Securities Exchange Act of 193- filing requirements for the past 90 days.
+Yes [] N x mark whether the registrant has submitted electing 12 months (or for such shorter period th required to be submitted pursuant to Rule 405 of t such files).
+Yes \square No \square Regulation S-T (§ 232.405 of this Indicate by check 12b-2 of the Exchange l filer, an accelerated filer or a non-acc elerated filer.
+See definition of "accelerated filer a and large accelerated filer" in Rule Large accelerated filer Accelera ated filer [Non-accelerated filer [] Smaller reporting company \square Emerging growth company \square owth company, indicate by check mark if the quant to Section 13(a) of the Exchange Act. registrant has elected not to use the ext ended transition period for complying with any n ew or revised financial accounting mark whether the registrant has filed a report arbanes-Oxley Act (15 U.S.C.
+7262(b)) by the assessment of the effectiveness of its internal copprepared or issued its audit report. \boxtimes ntrol over financial reporting under Indicate by check mark whether the registrant is a shell compar ny (as defined in Rule 12b-2 of the Exc hange Act).
+Yes □ No □ registrant based upon the closing price of the reg ination that persons are affiliates for any other pu On February 14, 2022, there were 69,565,501 shares of the regi strant's Common Stock outstanding.
+I OOCUMENTS INCORPORATED B Y REFERENCE

+Specified portions of the registrant's definitive Proxy Statement to be issued in conjunction with the registrant's 2022 Annual Meeting of Stockholders, which is expected to be filed not later than 120 days after the registrant's fiscal year ended December 31, 2021, are incorporated by reference into Part III of this Annual Report.
 Except as expressly incorporated by reference, the registrant's Proxy Statement shall not be deemed to be a part of this Annual Report on Form 10-K.

-INNOVIVA, INC. 2020 Form 10-K Annual Report
+INNOVIVA, INC. 2021 Form 10-K Annual Report